HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

-mostly English-speaking environment with many multilingual neighbours (claimed), seems to have given up the constant negotiations with all the different sides, ditching them all in favor of a new common langauge for everyone instead— "A modern, sensible language befitting the future!" as <span style="color:Beige">she</span> declares.
+mostly English-speaking environment with many multilingual neighbours (claimed), seems to have given up the constant negotiations with all the different sides, ditching them all in favor of a new common langauge for everyone instead— "A modern、sensible language befitting the future!" as <span style="color:Beige">she</span> declares.

 The result is Esperanto++, or *Epopo*.